There are concepts that would be better off unnamed, because they don’t deserve a name, and their having a name actually distorts reality.

 They don’t deserve a dignified new name.

-Or … “silent quitting” means something else entirely.
+Or … “quiet quitting” means something else entirely.

 In the mouth of single-minded business leader, it means employees who don’t “act like an owner.”